SmitchyB/adscribeAI-mern-secure/README.md

 git clone <repository-url>

-Set the API Key:
+Create the .env file:

 Navigate to the backend/ directory.

-Open the server.js file.
+Create a new file and name it exactly .env.

-Find the line const OPENAI_API_KEY = 'YOUR_OPENAI_API_KEY_HERE'; and replace the placeholder with your actual OpenAI API key.
+Inside the .env file, add the following line, replacing the placeholder with your actual OpenAI API key:

+OPENAI_API_KEY='sk-YourActualKeyHere'

 Install Dependencies: